zukunft/zukunft.com/docs/code_functions_all.md

 \-- related
     \-- get_phrase_list
         \-- formula_link_list - get the phrases from this list
+    \-- get_formula_list
+        \-- formula_link_list - get the formulas of this list that are assigned to the given phrase
     \-- result_phrases_most_relevant
         \-- phrase_list - get the phrase of the most relevant result
     \-- category_subtitle